Particular/docs.particular.net/transports/sqs/index.md

 As message sending does not happen within a handler context any failures during sending will not rely or be covered by the [recoverability feature](/nservicebus/recoverability/).
 Any retry logic must be manually implemented.

 When throttling occurs with no custom error logic implemented one or more messages might not have been transmitted to Amazon SQS.
-The custom retry logic could either retry all messages to be sent again included already succeeded messages or only retry only individual message that failed.
+The custom retry logic could either retry all messages to be sent again including already succeeded messages or only retry individual messages that failed.